UJAIR-SHAHA/Personalised_Product_Recomendation_System/README.md

 # Personalised_Product_Recomendation_System

 ## Overview
 This project is a **Product Recommendation System** designed to provide users with personalized shopping experiences.
-It integrates **user-based** and **content-based recommendation techniques** to suggest relevant products based on user interactions and preferences.
+It integrates **user-based** and **content-based recommendation techniques** along with a **deep learning model** for product recommendation, to suggest relevant products based on user interactions and preferences.
 The system is implemented as a **web application** using **Flask**.

 ---